nea89o/Firmament/README.md

 ### Currently working features

 - Item List of all SkyBlock Items
 - Grouping Items that belong together like minions
 - Recipe Viewer for Crafting Recipes
 - Recipe Viewer for Forge Recipes
+- Image Preview in chat
+- A storage overview (not a full on overlay that allows you to interact with all pages, but that is planned)
+- A crafting overlay when clicking the "Move Item" plus in a crafting recipe
+- Cursor position saver
+- Slot locking
+- Support for custom texture packs (loads item models from `firmskyblock:<skyblock id>` before the vanilla model gets loaded)
+- Fairy soul highlighter
+- A hud editor powered by [Jarvis](https://github.com/romangraef/jarvis)
 - Fishing Helper for Fishing particles (currently not working if you sneak because of 1.19 messing up positioning)
- - Fairy soul highlighter
 - Basic Config Gui (/firm config).
 Still needs improvement, but for the basics it's enough.

 ### Building your own